-Robert W. Alspaugh, age 69, has been a director of Autoliv since June 2006 and is the Chairman of the Audit Committee and a member of the Compliance Committee.
+Robert W. Alspaugh, age 70, has been a director of Autoliv since June 2006 and is the Chairman of the Audit Committee and a member of the Compliance Committee.
 Prior to becoming a director of Autoliv, Mr. Alspaugh had a 36-year career with KPMG, including serving as the senior partner for a diverse array of companies across a broad range of industries.
-He has worked with global companies both in Europe and Japan, as well as with those headquartered in the United States.
-Between 2002 and 2005, when he served as Chief Executive Officer of KPMG International, he was responsible for implementing the strategy of this global organization, which includes member firms in nearly 150 countries with more than 100,000 employees.
+He has worked with global companies in Europe and Japan, in addition to those headquartered in the U.S. Between 2002 and 2005, when he served as Chief Executive Officer of KPMG International, he was responsible for implementing the strategy of this global organization, which includes member firms in nearly 150 countries with more than 100,000 employees.
 Prior to this position, he served as Deputy Chairman and Chief Operating Officer of KPMG's U.S. practice.
-Mr. Alspaugh also serves on the Boards of Directors of Ball Corporation and Verifone Systems, Inc., both public companies, and DSGI Technologies, Inc. and Triton Containers, both private companies.
+Mr. Alspaugh also serves on the Boards of Directors of Ball Corporation, Verifone Systems, Inc., and Triton International Ltd, which are all public companies, and DSGI Technologies, Inc., a private company.
 He graduated summa cum laude from Baylor University in Texas in 1970.